-Soil conservation practices

-Crop management practices

-Sustainable irrigation and drainage management
+Soil conservation practices Crop management practices Sustainable irrigation and drainage management Fertilizer management Pesticide management Waste water management Change raw material inputs Follow regulation standards

-Fertilizer management

-Pesticide management

-Change raw material inputs

 Conagra Brands manages water-related impacts in the supply chain through monitoring compliance with our Supplier Code of Conduct and working with contracted growers to encourage implementation of sustainable agriculture practices.
 Conagra Brands' Supplier Code of Conduct is required for all suppliers and includes an expectation for suppliers to act in an environmentally responsible manner, and at a minimum requires compliance with all applicable environmental standards.
 Compliance to the Code of Conduct is monitored continuously.
-Our responsible sourcing program encourages practices for our contracted growers that reduce the risk of fertilizer pollution in runoff, such as precise application of nutrients and conservation tillage.
+Conagra works directly with our Birds Eye, tomato, and popcorn growers in the U.S. through our AgOps team to discuss integration of sustainable agriculture practices.
+This team monitors key management practices and works with growers to develop and implement individual farm management plans, and sustainability is a key component in our farm management plans.
+Our tomato farmers apply pesticides and herbicides directly to the plant's base through banded application, which reduces the amount of soil that receives pesticides or herbicides and reduces the volume of chemicals applied by approximately 75% compared to typical broadcast application practices.
+In addition, strategic use of crop rotation, such as following potatoes with carrots, or following sweet corn with field corn, has enabled the reduction of post-emergence herbicides and soil funigants.
+We are working with our tomato growers to increase cover crop adoption, which can further reduce the need for pesticides and herbicides.
+In 2022, we plan to increase cover crop acreage by 50% and reduce aerial pesticide applications on our conventional tomato supply by 10%.
 Success is measured through annual reporting on sustainability improvements and impacts as part of our Citizenship Report.